NotGiggs/ip/docs/README.md

 ![img.png](img.png)

 Bartholomew is your **refined and sophisticated task assistant**, designed to help you manage tasks efficiently while maintaining an air of elegance.
-With Bartholomew, you can add, list, find, and manage tasks seamlessly.
+With Bartholomew, you can add events, deadlines, and To-Do tasks to your list.
+You can also mark and unmark tasks as done, as well as find and list tasks seamlessly.
 Whether it's a simple todo, an event, or a deadline, Bartholomew is at your service!

 ## Adding deadlines